The council has introduced shared bins, where appropriate, in some areas of Newcastle that have back lane waste and recycling collections.

 Has identity theft been considered?

 We recommend all residents dispose of information containing personal details (name and address on envelopes, bank statements etc.) carefully to avoid any identity theft issues.
-This applies to those with individual wheeled bins as well as communal bins.
+This applies to those with individual wheeled bins as well as shared bins.

 How will you deal with fly-tippers?